ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/contribute/contribute-documentation/documentation-types.md

   <tr>
    <td>Provide guidance with brief explanations and minimal steps.
    </td>
    <td>Dive deep into project nuances.
-There may be many ways to accomplish the tutorial, but we are presenting <em>this</em> way.
+There may be many was to accomplish the outcome of the tutorial, but the point isn't to show every route, but a single, good route.
    </td>
   </tr>
   <tr>